 Difference Between B2B and B2C Funnels

-A common mistake when creating a B2B marketing and B2B sales funnel is to follow the outline of a B2C marketing funnel or direct-to-consumer conversion funnel.
+A common mistake when creating a B2B marketing funnel or a B2B sales funnel is following the outline of a B2C marketing funnel or direct-to-consumer conversion funnel.

-A B2B marketing and sales funnel differ from other business types because the cost of the product or service tends to be higher.
+A B2B marketing funnel and a B2B sales funnel differ from other business types like a B2C funnel because the cost of the product or service tends to be higher.
+There are also differences in other areas, such as long-term versus short-term goals, sales cycle length, and more.

 Even in instances where the cost is low, there will need to be a stakeholder buy-in beyond the individual employee shopping around.